 We can customize CSS just as we could on MOSS 2007, but in SharePoint 2010 we will customize it in the core4.css file.
 Unlike MOSS, when we customize CSS for a SharePoint 2010 site, the _Styles folder is not automatically created on the current site.
 When customizing CSS in SharePoint 2010, the _Styles folder is gotten from folder 14 on the server and runs from there.

-This is a template which we customized for a PM Central Page in SharePoint 2010:
+This is a template that we customized for a PM Central Page in SharePoint 2010:

 Default master page in SharePoint 2010 is v4.master.